ozym/haz/quakesearch/docs/index.md

 the user to search quakes using temporal, spatial, depth and magnitude constraints.

-## Versioning

-TODO - the code doesn't actually seem to version on accept.
-It is ok not to version and I don' think this app really needs it.
-Should this be deleted?

-API queries may be versioned via the Accept header.
-Please specify the Accept header for your request exactly as specified for the endpoint query you are using.
-If you don't specify an Accept header with a version then your request will be routed to the current highest API version of the query.

-Taking advantage of the API versioning will pay dividends in the future for any client that you write.
-We use the jq command for JSON pretty printing etc. A curl command might look like:

-    curl -H "Accept: application/vnd.geo+json;version=1" "http://...API-QUERY..." | jq .

-You may also be able to find a browser plugin to help with setting the Accept header for requests.

 ## Compression

 The response for a query can be compressed.
 If your client can handle a